seidtgeist/node-leap/README.md

 3. `make`
 4. `make run`
 5. Visit http://localhost:1337/ (if you have problems check the console for errors)
-6. Point fingers at your screen.
+6. Enable full-screen mode with `Command-Shift-F` and point fingers at the screen.
 COLORS APPEAR MAGICALLY!